 I’m pretty sure they’re MADE for little snacks like this, because really, what else would you use them for?
-It doesn’t make sense to just chop them up for salad or a casserole; they’re too special (and cute).
+It doesn’t make sense to just chop them up for salad or slow cooker chicken burrito bowl; they’re too special (and cute).

 This is a protein-packed snack to help you get through the day.
 To make these peppers, I grabbed a bag of those adorable mini bell peppers, cut them half, and removed the seeds.

 I scooped some refried black beans (regular refried beans work here, too, or a mixture of beans like I use in my vegetarian fajitas) into each half, then threw them in the oven for a few minutes.